Babington, Somerset: History

 The village dates from medieval times.
 Its name derives from the Babington family, who were once associated with the village, but appears to have been largely demolished to make way for the manor house around 1705.
 Evidence of the medieval village was found during excavations carried out in 1997.

 It is known that the manor was sold by Thomas and Mary Mankham to Joan Elcode, a widow, in a deed dated Easter 1572.
 The Manor then contained 7 messuages, one cottage, 10 tofts, 1 water mill, 10 gardens, 14 orchards, 300 acre of land, 120 acre of meadow, 160 acre of pasture, 20 acre of wood, 120 acre of furze and 4s annual rent and 1 lb of pepper.

+In 1931 the parish had a population of 248.
+On 1 April 1949 the parish was abolished and merged with Kilmersdon and Coleford.

 Babington House

 The current Babington House was built around 1705 for Henry Mompesson, probably on the foundations of an earlier building.
 Babington was inherited by successive members of the Knatchbull family until 1952, when the House and immediate grounds were sold.
 In 2000, it was bought by the Soho House club, and converted to a hotel, club and wedding venue in 2000.

 The Georgian architecture house is designated by English Heritage as a Grade II* listed building.
 The 18th-century stable block and coach house have now been made into three separate dwellings.
 The grounds also contain a listed ice house and two impressive sets of gates.